maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     between all these pair relationships to answer the question
-- So to answer questions that have a picture we use a CNN to process the picture and from the last feature maps created (no dense layers) we grid it up into cells and then each cell (3d cell because multiple feature maps in a stack) and represent each as a vector that represents an object (aka the CNN must learn to really find objects and process them as features)
+- So to answer questions that have a picture we use a CNN to process the picture and from the last feature maps created (no dense layers) we grid it up into cells and then each cell (3d cell because multiple feature maps in a stack) and represent each as a vector that represents an object (i.e. the CNN must learn to really find objects and process them as features)
 - We also have a LSTM to process and encode the question into a vector, we send this vector into each iteration of the g MLP along with each obj pair (same question vector is sent in each time obviously) so it learns to find the relationships between the two objects with respect to the question at hand
-- The final output of the f MLP is calculated using cross-entropy (classification) and this is back propagated through each network in the architecture (aka f, g, CNN and LSTM in no particular order cuz they are each separate technically, their outputs just feed into one another, it's not a parameterized connection)
+- The final output of the f MLP is calculated using cross-entropy (classification) and this is back propagated through each network in the architecture (i.e. f, g, CNN and LSTM in no particular order cuz they are each separate technically, their outputs just feed into one another, it's not a parameterized connection)
 - This is the new state-of-the-art alg/arch for relational reasoning/learning